devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 ![Flow](./Dev-Release-Packer-step.png)

-Script executes the Packer template and sets the VSTS output variable “manageddiskname” to the disk created by Packer.
+Script executes the Packer template and sets the DevOps output variable “manageddiskname” to the disk created by Packer.
 This image will be used by Terraform to point VM ScaleSets to.

 Packer template uses Azure builder to create image based on Red Hat and saves it in Managed Disk in the provided resource group (name includes timestamp for ease of identification).